6 Mistakes to Avoid if You Own Rental Property

 Stuff doesn't last 15-20 years anymore – if it ever did with renters – so things are going to need to be repaired or replaced.
 Landlords must keep the property habitable.
-If you supply any appliances they should be kept in good repair and they need to be replaced when broken.
+If you supply any appliances they should be kept in good repair and they need to be replaced when they start falling apart.
 Water heaters should be strapped down and in a secure location with a water pan underneath.
-Don't have them installed on top of worn out wooden surfaces that are about to collapse.
-The goal is to prevent accidents and injuries that the clients might sue you for.
+Don't keep them on top of worn out wooden surfaces that are about to collapse - that is an accident waiting to happen.
+Your goal should be to prevent accidents and injuries that the clients might sue you for.

 If you have reports from tenants about pests, you need to take care of it promptly.
-Also, use a licensed company and one that can disclose what chemicals are being used, should the tenants ask.
+Also, use a licensed company - one that can disclose what chemicals are being used, should the tenants request that information.
 Again, Landlords must keep the property habitable.

 Careful hiring is important.
-Check them out, especially because they are entering your tenant's homes.
+Check out potential manager, especially because they are entering your tenant's homes.
 You do not want some crazy apartment manager who is regularly yelling at your tenants; or worse.
 Also, provide a method for your tenants to give you feedback concerning the manager.
-Of course, you will need to listen to tenants who complain about the resident manager or other workers – after all, you are legally responsible for their actions.
+Of course, you will want listen to tenants who complain about the resident manager or other workers – after all, you are legally responsible for their actions.

 Visit the properties occasionally – at least twice a year if you have professional managers.
 You should get out to the property and do random inspections, especially before new tenants move in.
 Check out your manager's work.
-Ensure that the unit has a smoke detector and a carbon monoxide detector that are operational.
+Ensure that the unit has the proper number of smoke detectors and carbon monoxide detectors and that are operational.

 Both retaliation and discrimination are going to spell trouble for you.
 If a tenant calls the city and makes a complaint about your property, you cannot retaliate.
 So, if a tenant complains, sending that tenant a notice to vacate within the next 180 days is presumed to be retaliation.
 Have a way for tenants to send you complaints & suggestions so that they do not complain to the city.